genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/02_basics.md

 ### Entity-level filtering - output

-In this example, the `all-trades` endpoint is available to all users; however, users can only see trades for those currency for which they have access:
+In this example, the `all-trades` endpoint is available to all users; however, users can only see trades for the currencies they permissioned to view:

 ```kotlin
 webHandlers {